Vijayaranpise/NEW-/README.md

 # NEW-
-this is my first repo
+this is my first repo.
-author vvr
+author vvr.